aleksigron/kokko/README.md

 cmake -B build -G "Visual Studio 16 2019" -A x64
 ```

-### Working directory
-You need to set a custom working directory in the IDE when running the project.
+You need to have the repository root as the working directory when running the project.

-In Visual Studio, go to project properties > _Configuration Properties_ > _Debugging_ and set _Working Directory_ to the repository root or some other directory where you store the resource files.
+The editor interface and workflow are in a very early state and are currently being worked on.
+There are known issues when it comes to creating projects and content files.
+Feel free to report issues on GitHub.

 ## Mesh format
 I'm using a proprietary model export script for Blender.
 More information in docs/mesh_file_format.md.
 The motivation behind using a custom format is to better understand the content pipeline.
-Also, I'm not aware of a simple format for meshes that is optimized for runtime load speed.
-Pretty much all simple formats I could find were text-based and that's not good for efficiency.
-I'm hoping to develop the format and export enough to release it as a separate repository with proper documentation and examples.
+At the time of making this decision, there was no widely used efficient format.
+I'm considering implementing support for glTF as a content format, as it is quite fit for the purpose.

 ## Tools
 [GLFW](https://github.com/glfw/glfw) is used to manage OpenGL context, windows and read input.